Programming-SBCG853-Cohort2/learning-linux-JaneNjeri/README.md

     **grep** - looks into a file, acting like a search tool.
 There are a number of variations used with this command using the command-line options like -i, -w etcetera.

-    **curl** - downloads the contents of a file and print it out as STDOUT.
+    **curl** - downloads the contents of a file and print it out as standard out.